TV Bahia: Entertainment programming

 TV Bahia broadcasts two variety shows on Saturdays.
 Conexão Bahia deals with themes related to the culture and the daily life of Bahians, being hosted by playwright Aldri Anunciação.
-On Mosaico Baiano, presented by Pablo Vasconcelos, curiosities, clips, documentaries, special series, and film reviews, among other features, are shown.
+On Mosaico Baiano, presented by Luana Souza and Pablo Vasconcelos, curiosities, clips, documentaries, special series, and film reviews, among other features, are shown.

 Previous local non-news programs from TV Bahia have included The interview program, Michelle Marie Entrevista, an interview program hosted by Michelle Marie Magalhães (which featured reports by Wagner Moura); the variety show Arerê Geral (with Jackson Costa and Flávia Mendonça as presenters, which premiered on January 18, 2001; and Na Carona (hosted by Liliane Reis).

 On September 9, 2017, Aprovado, presented by Jackson Costa, was discontinued, and in its place, Conexão Bahia premiered on September 16, presented by Renata Menezes and Aldri Anunciação.
 Renata left the program and the station on February 18, 2019.

 TV Bahia was the first Rede Globo affiliate to locally produce a telenovela.
 The attraction, entitled Danada de Sabida, premiered on January 7, 1997.
 Broadcast exclusively in the state, the production was inspired by the book Já Podeis da Pátria Filhos, by João Ubaldo Ribeiro, having been filmed in the cities of Cachoeira, São Francisco do Conde and São Gonçalo dos Campos.